Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Quantum simulation of imaginary-time evolution

 \subsection{Related works}

-The ITE operator is a non-linear transformation since $e^{-\tau H}$ is not unitary and cannot be implemented without additional resources.
+~ The ITE operator is a non-linear transformation since $e^{-\tau H}$ is not unitary and cannot be implemented without additional resources.
 Two strategies exist to simulate such operators: \begin{enumerate}[(1),leftmargin=*] \item implement the ITE operator, with failure probability; \item find a quantum circuit that transforms the initial state $\ket{\phi}$ to $\ket{\ite}$.
-This circuit executes without failure but requires reimplementation when the initial state changes. \end{enumerate} Strategy~\nref{enum:ite state} is the mainstream approach and can be categorized into variational and Trotter schemes.
+This circuit executes without failure but requires reimplementation when {$\ket{\phi}$} changes. \end{enumerate} Strategy~\nref{enum:ite state} is the mainstream approach categorized into variational, Trotter and manifold schemes.

 The variational scheme for Strategy~\nref{enum:ite state} was firstly proposed in Ref.~\cite{mcardle2019variational}, which employs McLachlan's variational principle~\cite{mclachlan1964variational} to train a parameterized quantum circuit.
 Gradients of circuit parameters are computed by completing a set of expectation value estimations.
-Subsequent works explore alternative approaches.
-Ref.~\cite{lin2021real} constructs the optimization target based on oracle access to block encoding of $\exp(-\tau H/ N)$ ($N > 0$), while Ref.~\cite{mcmahon2025equating} employs Riemannian gradient flows on the unitary group to derive theoretical convergence guarantees.
+As an alternative, Ref.~\cite{lin2021real} constructs the optimization target based on oracle access to block encoding of $\exp(-\tau H/ N)$ ($N > 0$).

 Two problems persist in the variational scheme.
-First, one must choose an ansatz whose expressivity scales with system size to cover the relevant imaginary-time manifold, which becomes costly in large Hilbert spaces.
+First, one must choose an ansatz whose expressivity scales with system size to cover all possible ITE states, which becomes costly in large Hilbert spaces.
 Second, the analysis lacks consideration of how finite measurement precision (``shot noise'') propagates through parameter updates, which may become exponentially large in $\tau$ in the worst case.

 The Trotter scheme for Strategy~\nref{enum:ite state} is more common and was introduced in Ref.~\cite{motta2020determining}.
 This approach finds a sequence of sliced times and unitaries $\set{(t_j, A_j)}_j$ such that $\ket{\ite} \approx (\prod_j e^{-i A_j t_j} ) \ket{\phi}$.
 Variants have been developed using both variational techniques~\cite{gomes2020efficient, nishi2021implementation} and randomized approaches~\cite{huang2023efficient} to reduce the overall gate and measurement cost.
 This method has been applied to compute ground- and excited-state energies~\cite{yeter-aydeniz2020practical} as well as finite-temperature static and dynamical properties of one-dimensional spin systems~\cite{sun2021quantum}.